Cunfuu/Network-Bubbles/README.md

 ## Known Issues

-* Simply Npm install currently does not work. status-working on it and still status update partially works
+* Simply Npm install currently does not work. <br>
+    status-working on it and still <br>
+    status update partially works <br>